-Schulich alum Jessica Norman's undergrad internship 'opened up a world of opportunities' - and led to her first job.
+Schulich alumna's internship 'opened up a world of opportunities'

-Jessica Norman never expected to be managing a team of 20 in her first job right out of university.
-But in June, not long after she graduated from UCalgary’s Schulich School of Engineering, she moved to Lethbridge for a job as a supply chain leader for PepsiCo Canada.
-“There’s never a dull moment,” she says of the Frito Lay chip plant which runs 24/7, and where her team of welders, millwrights, electricians, inventory specialists and a maintenance planner work on preventative and corrective maintenance for lines that produce corn tortilla chips, puffs and other products.
+Jessica Norman never expected to be managing a team of 20 in her first job out of university.
+The June after she graduated from UCalgary’s Schulich School of Engineering, she moved to Lethbridge for a job as a supply chain leader for PepsiCo Canada.
+“There’s never a dull moment,” she says of the Frito Lay chip plant which runs 24/7 and where her team of welders, millwrights, electricians, inventory specialists and a maintenance planner work on preventative and corrective maintenance for lines that produce corn tortilla chips, puffs and other products.

-As a Schulich student, the Kamloops B.C.-raised Norman balanced her life between mechanical and biomedical engineering studies – and a lot of community service.
-In fact, her volunteer efforts earned her a community service scholarship, the Seymour Schulich Scholarship.
+As a Schulich student, the Kamloops B.C.-raised Norman balanced her life between mechanical and biomedical engineering studies, and community service.
+Her volunteer efforts earned her a community service scholarship, the Seymour Schulich Scholarship.
 “The idea is if you've done service in high school, that you'll continue to serve in university,” she says.
-In Calgary, she got involved with organizations like UCalgary’s JointEffort, where she volunteered to help people with hip and knee osteoarthritis, and she became president of the Schulich Biomedical Engineering Students' Society, among others.
+In Calgary, she got involved with organizations like UCalgary’s JointEffort, where she volunteered to help people with hip and knee osteoarthritis, and she became president of the Schulich Biomedical Engineering Students' Society.

-In her fourth year of studies, following a four-month stint as a co-op student in biomedical engineering at the Interior Health Authority in Kelowna, B.C., Norman decided to look for more mechanical experience.
+In her fourth year of studies, following a four-month stint as a co-op student in biomedical engineering at the Interior Health Authority in Kelowna, B.C., Norman decided to look for more mechanical engineering experience.
 That’s how she ended up as a supply chain intern at a PepsiCo bottling plant in Winnipeg.
-She says that eight-month internship “opened up a world of opportunities” – including her current job.
+She says that eight-month internship “opened up a world of opportunities,” including her current job.

-Even though her work at PepsiCo is more in the mechanical realm, in her spare time, Norman has continued with a project that began as her biomedical engineering thesis.
-She is working with Dr. Noreen Kamal, PhD, an adjunct associate professor in the department of clinical neurosciences at the Cumming School of Medicine, on a study which is evaluating the accuracy of sensors that could assist with stroke patient recovery.
-“I’m doing it because I love it, it’s fun,” says Norman.
-“It seems like work, but it’s more like a hobby.”
+Even though her work at PepsiCo is more in the mechanical engineering realm, in her spare time, Norman has continued with a project that began as her biomedical engineering thesis.
+She is working with Dr. Noreen Kamal, PhD, an adjunct associate professor in the department of clinical neurosciences at the Cumming School of Medicine, on a study evaluating the accuracy of sensors that could assist with stroke patient recovery.
+“I’m doing it because I love it.
+It’s fun,” says Norman.
+“It sounds like work, but it’s more like a hobby.”
 Dr. Kamal will present the research at the World Stroke Congress in Montreal this fall and they are working toward publication.